My name is Lynn Houmdi and I am a maroc-o-phile!

 Initially with a plan to open a riad guesthouse like the one in which I had stayed in 2001-2, I began my market research in Essaouira.
 However, many have trodden that path – with varying degrees of success, and I changed tack.
 Instead, using my blog as a platform, I developed my content management, social media, travel writing and photography skills and soon won freelance work as the go-to expert on all things Swiri (Essaouiran).
 I became a published travel writer, covering Morocco for brands such as Fodor’s, Journey Beyond Travel, Travel Exploration, Virgin Australia and others, published my own e-guide to Essaouira (now in its 2nd edition), and worked with local expat-owned businesses on business development, marketing and social media.
 In parallel, I began to better appreciate the precarious position of many Moroccans behind the facade of Essaouira’s tourist resort image, and got involved with a number of local and international non-profit actors including the High Atlas Foundation and Association Bayti Essaouira, both of whom I still support in a voluntary capacity.

 In 2014, I married the Swiri man who was the reason I moved to Morocco, and later that year we moved to Scotland together, but not before we were cast in an Al Jazeera documentary about Essaouira.
 Shortly thereafter, our Scottish-Moroccan son was born.
 During this time, I kept up my ties to Morocco, working with the English language media partner of the Fez Sacred Music Festival, The View from Fez (with baby in tow) and as an Advisor to the team of the documentary Casablanca Calling on a programme to screen the film to women and youth groups in Morocco to raise awareness of key social and gender issues and develop projects to tackle them.
 In 2016, when our son turned one, I began a Masters in Islamic and Middle Eastern Studies at the University of Edinburgh.
 Ever the linguist, I also studied Modern Standard Arabic (in Edinburgh and in Fez) to supplement my knowledge of Darija, the Moroccan Arabic dialect, and I continue to do so.
 With my Masters behind me, I can truly say that I have a through practical and theoretical knowledge of modern Morocco.
 My studies have enabled me to better understand the Morocco I know and love in a broader context, as well as to hone my deployment of modern research techniques.
+In March 2019, I was invited to present my Masters research – on contestation during Morocco’s “Arab Spring” – at a workshop of Moroccan Studies academics from around the UK.

 If your company or organisation is looking to engage internationally, get in touch!
 If you need someone with an in-depth knowledge of Morocco (among other countries) and a broad network of in-country contacts, laid over a foundation of solid management skills developed during a previous career as a government official and diplomat, please drop me a line!
 I would love to explore with you how international engagement – with Morocco and its people or elsewhere -could support your business aims.